tremby/mpn/README.md

       by <b>%a</b>

-None of the configuration keys are required, and any given settings override the defaults, which are given in the help text (`mpn.py --help`) and also as YAML in the `mpnrc` file distributed with MPN.
+None of the configuration keys are required, and any given settings override the defaults, which are given in the help text (`mpn.py --help`, shown *after* the influence of any configuration file) and also as YAML in the `mpnrc` file distributed with MPN.

 The fields have the same names as the long forms of the command line arguments (with underscores instead of hyphens).
 Again, see the help text for full